 - Re-steep your leaves 3+ times to get all the healthy and aromatic oils.

 Ready to dive into the world of tea?
-Learn about the 6 Kinds of Teas here.
+Learn more about why the 14 Day Tea Tour may be right for you.

 Have more questions about white teas?
 Have a few tips of your own you’d like to share?
 Tell me in the comments below!